You may receive temporary total and permanent partial disability benefits after a work injury. Many people receive both of these benefits.

 How do I know what type of benefit I am receiving?

-Because of these similarities, you may find it difficult to determine which type of benefit the insurance company is paying you.
-Here are some tips that may help you with that confusion.
+Because of how similar these benefits are, you will probably find it difficult to determine which type of benefit the insurance company is paying you.
+Here are some tips that may help you with that problem.

 Can I receive temporary total and permanent partial disability benefits at the same time?